 - information about how you can support CPAG by volunteering.

 You can withdraw your consent, unsubscribe, or update your marketing preferences at any point by using the contact details in the ‘Contact us’ section below.
 If you make any changes to your consent, we will update your record as soon as we possibly can.
-Marketing email communications will be stopped immediately if you click unsubscribe.
+Supporter email communications will be stopped immediately if you click unsubscribe.
 Updates to contact preferences sent by email may take up to one week to process.
 It may take up to 28 days to stop any postal communications from being sent to you.
 If you tell us you do not want to receive supporter communications, you may still receive communications related to products or services, as described below.
-You can also opt out of receiving supporter communications from us by signing up to the Fundraising Preference Service.
+You can also opt out of receiving fundraising communications from us by signing up to the Fundraising Preference Service.

 Administrative communications to supporters